wireapp/wire-docs/src/how-to/support/inspector.md

 * Right click, anywhere in the web application, and open the inspector.
 * The browser should now have a new window in it.
 This is the browser's inspector showing you the code for whatever you clicked on.
-    * Select the 'Network' tab of the inspector, and return to wire without closing the inspector window.
+    * Select the 'Network' tab of the inspector, and return to Wire without closing the inspector window.
-* In the wire application, select a room where others have successfully been placing conference calls, and where there are NO federated users.
+* In the Wire application, select a channel/group where others have successfully been placing conference calls, and where there are NO federated users.
     * Place a call.
 You should see files loading into the 'Network' tab of the inspector.
 The results of placing this call do not matter, but do let the call either succeed (and hang it up!), or fail.
 * In the inspector, Click on the 'File' or 'Name' column header once.
 This should sort the requests that were sent.
     * If there is not a 'Method' column shown, please right click on 'Name' or 'File', and select 'Method' to make it visible.
-* Look for a file named either 'v2', or 'v2?limit=3'. that is the settings given to you by your wire backend, for calling.
+* Look for a file named either 'v2', or 'v2?limit=3'. that is the settings given to you by your Wire backend, for calling.
     * There will be at least two shown.
 In the 'method' column, the files will have a method of 'GET', 'GET + Preflight', or 'OPTIONS'.
 Click on the one labeled either 'GET'.
 * A new pane will have popped open with 'Headers', 'Response', 'Timings', and other tabs.
     * Click on the 'Response' tab.